ameyayeg/eat-the-strip/content/blogs/50-two-sandwiches-more.md

 ---
 Hidden away in a strip mall deep within an ocean of business parks, 50 Two Sandwiches & More stands in a class of its own.
 There’s always a line, and never a dissatisfied customer.

-Outside, a lone sign hidden behind a snowbank warns those foolish enough to brave the weather and lack of sidewalks looking for a unique lunchtime treat: “Warning: HIGHLY ADDICTIVE SANDWICHES."
+Outside, a lone sign hidden behind a snowbank warns those foolish enough to brave the weather and lack of sidewalks looking for a unique lunchtime treat: “WARNING: HIGHLY ADDICTIVE SANDWICHES."

 ![They aren't messing around with their sandwiches (and more!)](/uploads/c5093722-259e-4144-b9e2-ca8d4fc6262e.jpeg "Sandwich")